-Field Description Value for tutorial Compute name A unique name that identifies your compute context. automl-compute Virtual machine size Select the virtual machine size for your compute.
-Standard_DS12_V2 Min / Max nodes (in Advanced Settings) To profile data, you must specify 1 or more nodes.
+Field Description Value for tutorial Compute name A unique name that identifies your compute context. automl-compute Virtual machine type Select the virtual machine type for your compute.
+CPU (Central Processing Unit) Virtual machine size Select the virtual machine size for your compute.
+Standard_DS12_V2 Min / Max nodes To profile data, you must specify 1 or more nodes.
 Min nodes: 1

 Max nodes: 6

 Idle seconds before scale down Idle time before the cluster is automatically scaled down to the minimum node count.
 120 (default) Advanced settings Settings to configure and authorize a virtual network for your experiment.
 None

 After creation, select your new compute target from the drop-down list.

 On the Task type and settings form, complete the setup for your automated ML experiment by specifying the machine learning task type and configuration settings.

 Select Classification as the machine learning task type.